ivanadr/nyuad-recycling-signs/README.md

 ## Action items:

 ### Action item 1: Use these pre-made signs in your dorm
-Tape them on dedicated trash cans.
+Print [this pdf with signs](https://bit.ly/3zqpHiG) and tape them on dedicated trash cans in your room.
+Involve your roomates by pooling in trashcans or use paper bags or old Amazon or convenience store boxes.

 <img src="example-use.jpg" alt="drawing" width="350"/>